lo-language/velo/README.md

-Exa is a simple and practical programming language designed for building secure, scalable software systems in the real world – where failures are commonplace and testability is essential.
+Exa is a simple and practical programming language intended for building secure, scalable services in the real world – where threats are pervasive, failures are commonplace and testability is essential.
+Despite having radically different semantics from most languages, Exa has a friendly and familiar syntax and in general has been designed with programmer happiness – presuming high productivity as a major component thereof – as its paramount objective.

-The central thesis of Exa is that with proper isolation between modules, security and concurrency - two notoriously difficult aspects of software engineering neglected by virtually all popular languages - are free.
+The central thesis of Exa is that with proper isolation between modules, security and concurrency – those notoriously difficult aspects of software engineering neglected by virtually all popular languages – are free.
 Not just easy, but an automatic consequence of modularity.
-And this isn't even a new idea.

-The language rests on a simple and intuitive model of computation - communicating event loops - and is designed to feel familiar despite rejecting some core assumptions shared by most languages; Exa is a friendly syntax wrapping radically different semantics:
+This beautiful idea has been kicking around academia for decades but has never made it into widespread practice; Exa's mission is to change that.

+Some highlights of Exa's design:

-- All modules are totally isolated from each other, except for asynchronous requests.
+- Modules are isolated from each other except for asynchronous messages, usually in request-response pairs.
-- Failure is a clear, simple, first-class concept: every request can succeed or fail.
+- Failure is – finally – a clear and explicit concept: every request can succeed or fail.
+- Asynchronous logic is explicit: continuations are a  distinct concept from procedures.
-- All procedures can be invoked synchronously or asynchronously at the caller's discretion.
+- All procedures can be invoked sync-over-async at the caller's discretion.

+And the really big one:

-- There are no classes; objects are derived from procedure environments rather than data structures - you can't hold a direct reference to an object, only an interface to it.
+- Objects are re-conceived as procedure environments rather than data structures: there are no classes, only constructors, and you can't hold a reference to an object, only an interface to it.

 To learn about the language, see the [docs](docs).

 #### Implementation

 This is an implementation of Exa as a transpiler to JavaScript.
-The exa "binary" is a load-and-go compiler, but you can also use it to generate Node.js executables.
+The exa "binary" is a load-and-go compiler that can also be used to generate Node.js executables.
 Modules are parsed and compiled when loaded.

 #### Installation